 Further and Farther

 Writers are often unsure when to use further and when to use farther.
 Their confusion is understandable as the two words can often be used interchangeably.
-The quick answer is this:- Use farther for physical distance.
+The quick answer is this: The clue is the stem far.
+This obviously relates to physical distance.
+The words can be used interchangeably for two reasons:

 Farther